How Young is Too Young? Age of Consent Laws in Florida

 Work with an Experienced Miami Sex Crimes Attorney

 Age of consent in a sexual relationship can be a tricky topic.
-If you have been accused of any type of sexual misconduct involving an individual below the age of 18, work with an experienced criminal defense attorney to defend your case.
+If you have been accused of any type of sexual misconduct involving an individual below the age of 18, work with an experienced criminal defense lawyer to defend your case.
 Our team at Ratzan & Faccidomo, LLC can help you create a strong defense for your case to help you avoid the life-changing penalties that can accompany a sex crime conviction.
 Do not wait to get started – contact our team to schedule your initial legal consultation with us today.